 One of my not-so-secret passions is photography.
 I got into it about 5 years ago when I was heading over to New Zealand with my then girlfriend (now wife) as I wanted a proper camera, something that could capture some decent shots.
 Of course I got caught up in the technology of it all and for the next year or so I spent many waking hours putting together my dream kit of camera bodies, lenses and various accessories that I wanted to buy.
 My fiscal prudence stopped me short of splurging much, I only lashed out once for a new lens, but the passion has remained even if it’s taken a back seat to my other ambitions.

-For photographers one of the greatest challenges is getting the focus just right so that your subject is clear and the other details fade into the background, preferably with a nice bokeh.
+According to posts made by Boudoir photographers in CT, one of the greatest challenges is getting the focus just right so that your subject is clear and the other details fade into the background, preferably with a nice bokeh.
 I struggled with this very problem recently when we threw a surprise party for my wife and one of her dearest friend’s birthdays.
 Try as I might to get the depth of field right on some of the preparations we were doing (like the Super Mario styled cupcakes) I just couldn’t get it 100% right, at least not without the help of some post production.
 You can imagine then how excited I was when I heard about light field technology and what it could mean for photography.

 In essence a light field camera would give you the ability to change the focus, almost infinitely, after the picture had been taken.
 It can do this as it doesn’t capture light in the same way that most cameras do.
 Instead of taking one picture through one lens light field cameras instead capture thousands of individual rays of light and the direction from which they were coming.
 Afterwards you can use this data to focus the picture wherever you want and even produce 3D images.
 Even though auto-focus has done a pretty good job of eliminating the need to hand focus shots the ability to refocus after the fact is a far more powerful advancement, one that could revolutionize the photography industry.